khudgins/documentation/agent/proxy/background.rst

 Consider this situation.
-When each agent initializes, they have no problem contacting the dispatcher to initiate the handshake (the green arrows back to enStratus).
+When each agent initializes, they have no problem contacting the dispatcher to initiate the handshake (the green arrows back to Enstratius).
 Two problems arise at that point though:

-1. For private clouds where the agent cannot reflect and report on its VM instance ID, only the reported private IP is sent in the handshake and used by enStratus for correlation.
+1. For private clouds where the agent cannot reflect and report on its VM instance ID, only the reported private IP is sent in the handshake and used by Enstratius for correlation.
 Since both communications are seen as coming from the same gateway (5.5.5.5), there is nothing to distinguish the two VMs (except perhaps where each VM is in their expected lifecycle but this is tenuous).

-2. As in a previous example, enStratus has no direct route back to the VMs here.
+2. As in a previous example, Enstratius has no direct route back to the VMs here.
-But even if there were some channel open, how would enStratus be able to contact one 10.0.0.2 and not the other 10.0.0.2 without some supporting, topology-aware mechanism?
+But even if there were some channel open, how would Enstratius be able to contact one 10.0.0.2 and not the other 10.0.0.2 without some supporting, topology-aware mechanism?

 (Note that this is not unique to the public internet case, the same situations can occur in multi-network situations for on-premises installs.)

-To further complicate things, enStratus may be working against multiple private clouds that are employing the same private address space.
+To further complicate things, Enstratius may be working against multiple private clouds that are employing the same private address space.

 Agent Proxy
 ~~~~~~~~~~~

-An enStratus agent is configured to handshake with a certain service endpoint.
+An Enstratius agent is configured to handshake with a certain service endpoint.
 To employ the agent proxy, one change is necessary: point to a new service
 endpoint.

-The agent proxy acts like enStratus to the agent: the service signature is
+The agent proxy acts like Enstratius to the agent: the service signature is
 identical.
 The agent proxy is stateless, however, and simply forwards the
-traffic "upstream" to enStratus.
-For the opposite direction, enStratus contacts
+traffic "upstream" to Enstratius.
+For the opposite direction, Enstratius contacts
 the agent proxy as if it was a regular agent interaction - but with some
 metadata about where it should be routed.